Ishidawg/TheForest-Modding/README.md

 </div>

 When you are done with editing, click on `File` → `Save All` and then `Ok`.
 That's it!
 You've made your **own mod** by merging what you want into your game.
+****
+Yeep, that's it, contribute to modding, write code and use tools.
+Be happy ❤️